eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 ### The "why" of this

-The most well-known application of higher-order generics is for representing high-levels abstractions of container types: functors, monads, and friends.
+The most well-known application of higher-order generics is for representing high-level abstractions of container types: functors, monads, and friends.
 That's not what motivated me to experiment with higher-order generics in Ceylon, and as a practical matter I still have little interest in these